-- A. CIF member schools shall only compete with other member schools of the CIF and/or schools who are members of another state association/federation who are eligible to participate in their respective state association/federation playoffs (see Bylaw 705 for International Competition). - Note: Implementation begins 2019-2020 - B. No school belonging to the CIF shall compete, scrimmage or practice with any team outside the jurisdiction of the CIF without the consent of the CIF Section involved.
+B. No school belonging to the CIF shall compete, scrimmage or practice with any team outside the jurisdiction of the CIF without the consent of the CIF Section involved.
 A school disregarding this rule may be suspended from participation in that sport as determined by their respective CIF Section.
-(See Bylaw 511) - C. Sections may establish a policy, procedure and requirements for review of applications of CIF member schools wishing to compete with a Non-CIF member. - D. If a CIF high school team is approved by their section to compete against a non-CIF team in any competition, the activity shall be played under the high school rules for that sport. - E. High school students or teams shall not compete or practice against other individuals or teams in football or wrestling unless the player or such teams meet the age requirements of the CIF.
-High school students or teams shall not compete or practice against other individuals or outside/club teams unless the individual players and the individuals on the outside/club team meet the age requirements of the CIF. - F. In order to grant athletic opportunities to students who attend schools that for a limited amount of time cannot afford to offer a sport, an outside team consisting of students from these schools may be formed and may scrimmage or practice against a CIF member school provided the following: - 1.
-A district board or private school governance board states that a program is not affordable for a limited time to be designated by the district board or the private school board; - 2.
-A district board or private school governance board requests participation for its students; - 3.
-The league against which these teams plan to compete grants approval prior to Section approval; - 4.
-Approval of the Section is granted; - Officials of the requesting school(s) must understand this request is granted for up to a two-year term.
-An additional term may be granted if all provisions are met; - That schools and districts recognize that such outside teams are not granted status as league members nor do they qualify for league, Section or State playoffs or championships; - 7.
-An administrator of one of the requesting schools agrees to accept responsibility and supervision of the team and agrees that students will meet eligibility requirements expected of students in CIF member schools.
+(See Bylaw 511)

+- C. Sections may establish a policy, procedure and requirements for review of applications of CIF member schools wishing to compete with a Non-CIF member. - D. If a CIF high school team is approved by their Section to compete against a non-CIF team in any competition, the activity shall be played under the high school rules for that sport. - E. High school students or teams shall not compete or practice against other individuals or teams in football or wrestling unless the players or such teams meet the age requirements of the CIF.
+High school students or teams shall not compete or practice against other individuals or outside/club teams unless the individual players and the individuals on the outside/club team meet the age requirements of the CIF. - F. In order to grant athletic opportunities to students who attend schools that for a limited amount of time cannot afford to offer a sport, an outside team consisting of students from these schools may be formed and may scrimmage or practice against a CIF member school provided the following: - (1) A district board or private school governance board states that a program is not affordable for a limited time to be designated by the district board or the private school board; - (2) A district board or private school governance board requests participation for its students; - (3) The league against which these teams plan to compete grants approval prior to Section approval; - (4) Approval of the Section is granted; - (5) Officials of the requesting school(s) must understand this request is granted for up to a two (2)-year term.
+An additional term may be granted if all provisions are met; - (6) That schools and districts recognize that such outside teams are not granted status as league members nor do they qualify for league, Section or State playoffs or Championships; - (7) An administrator of one of the requesting schools agrees to accept responsibility and supervision of the team and agrees that students will meet eligibility requirements expected of students in CIF member schools.

-QUESTION: Is it permissible for an athletic team representing a Southern Section member school to schedule a scrimmage or a practice game with a team representing an outside organization such as a college, junior college, Y.M.C.A., Boys Club, etc?
+Is it permissible for an athletic team representing a Southern Section member school to schedule a scrimmage or a practice game with a team representing an outside organization such as a college, junior college, Y.M.C.A., Boys Club, etc?
 ANSWER: Teams representing member schools may not schedule scrimmages, games, practice sessions or workouts with teams representing outside organizations unless special permission is secured from the Commissioner.
 Permission to schedule such activities will be granted only when it involves a non-contact sport and when it is necessary because of scheduling difficulties encountered by a member school.
 QUESTION: Is it permissible for a school to conduct competition outside the rules of the CIF Southern Section, if they do not play member schools?